plen/plen.github.io/_posts/2013-11-27-how-to-check-your-websites-seo.md

 ## Feedback from Userscout CEO [Ariff](https://twitter.com/AriffMunshi)

 >Truth be told, we are not competing in the online survey space.
-More on the focus group >recruitment and usability testing recruitment space.
-Since this month we have been >focusing only on the US trying to get users and projects.
-We are competing against sites >like findfocugroups.com and fgglobal.com. and ultimately Craigslist etc job postings. >hence keywords are more like "paid focus groups" "find focus groups" "research >participant recruitment" "find research participants".
+More on the focus group recruitment and usability testing recruitment space.
+Since this month we have been focusing only on the US trying to get users and projects.
+We are competing against sites like findfocugroups.com and fgglobal.com. and ultimately Craigslist etc job postings. hence keywords are more like "paid focus groups" "find focus groups" "research participant recruitment" "find research participants".

 Thanks Ariff for the feedback.
 I felt that it is important to give Ariff's response to the post above since it is about his company, and not to mislead prospective clients and users.

 What did you think?
-Was this article useful for you? please leave a comment or tweet to let me know so that future posts can be done better for you.
+Was this article useful for you? please leave a comment or tweet to let me know so that future posts can be done better for you. does it work?